fideltfg/userfrosting-install-script/README.md

 This will pull the latest version of the install script, correct the permissions and excute it.

 #### User Input for the Bakery
-While I tried to make the script run unattended, due to the way the Userfrosting Bakery does its thing ( and me not giving time to this bit yet), the script will ask you enter your password and make a few choices if required.
+While I tried to make the script run unattended, due to the way the Userfrosting Bakery does its thing ( and me not giving time to this bit yet), the script will ask you to enter your password and make a few choices if required.

 ##### `sudo` password
 The script will ask you twice for you user password.
 Once when it first starts and again after the composer install section.